There are many reasons why your lower belly fat is jelly-scious.

 You also need to get moving and be active.
 There are many ways you can eliminate inactivity.
 First of all, you need to get off the couch.

-If you can’t help but binge-watch, why not incorporate a quick 10 minutes strength training in between boredom?
+If you can’t help but binge-watch, why not incorporate a quick 10 minutes of strength training in between?

 Make it a 3 quick 10 minutes, and that’s 30 minutes of strength training under your belt.
 And it’s most likely a 2-hour movie so why not do another 30 minutes of cardio.

 Stressing will likely increase your already jelly midsection.
-The more you stress, your appetite for sugary, and fatty foods increases.
-Learn how to negate the stress in your life.
+The more you stress, the more you’ll crave sugar and fatty food.

 Sleep plays a vital role in weight gain.
 Studies have found that sleeping less than 6 hours leads to weight gain.
-And sleeping more than 8 hours produces an increase in weight.
-Aim to sleep for 6 to 7 hours.
+And sleeping more than 9 hours increases weight.
+Aim to sleep for 7 to 8 hours.